Saigut/vps-scripts/README.md

 |- [other directories or files as you need]
 ```
 Directory `webroot` is the html root of nginx.
 `personal_setup.sh` is a bash script.
-You can use it as you need, or just let it a empty script.
+You can use it as you need, or just let it an empty script.
 `ss-manager.json`, `v2ray-config.json`, and `nginx-default.conf` are the configuration file of shadowsocks manager, v2ray, and nginx correspondingly.

 ### Log file